pp4rs/2024-uzh-installation-guide/docs/webscraping_drivers.md

 Sometimes when we scrape the web, we need to automate our computer to open a web browser to gather information from each page.
 This is especially true when the site we want to scrape has content that is loaded dynamically with javascript.

-We will install one package to help us here: Chromedriver
+We will solve this by installing Google Chrome and using a tool called Chromedriver.
+The former has to be installed manually, but the latter  will be handled by a very handy Python package we have already installed (`chromedriver-autoinstaller`).

 Installing this stuff is operating system specific, hence so are the instructions below.

 ## Mac Users

-### Google Chrome

 We need an up to date version of the web browser Google Chrome.
 We will install it via Homebrew.